FNB Stock Forecast: All the More Reason to Consider F.N.B. Corporation (FNB) Now

 F.N.B.
-Corporation (NYSE: FNB) is -2.64% lower on its value in year-to-date trading and has touched a low of $10.48 and a high of $14.11 in the current 52-week trading range.
+Corporation (NYSE: FNB) is -0.49% lower on its value in year-to-date trading and has touched a low of $10.48 and a high of $14.11 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FNB stock was last observed hovering at around $12.21 in the last trading session, with the day’s loss setting it -0.4% off its average median price target of $15.50 for the next 12 months.
-It is also 30.53% off the consensus price target high of $17.00 offered by 7 analysts, but current levels are 1.58% higher than the price target low of $12.00 for the same period.
+The FNB stock was last observed hovering at around $12.14 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $15.50 for the next 12 months.
+It is also 29.0% off the consensus price target high of $17.00 offered by 7 analysts, but current levels are -0.58% lower than the price target low of $12.00 for the same period.

 Sponsored

-The stock witnessed a -7.15% gain in the last 1 month and extending the period to 3 months gives it a 8.95%, and is 3.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.37% over the week and 1.93% over the month.
+The stock witnessed a -6.07% gain in the last 1 month and extending the period to 3 months gives it a 14.08%, and is -0.08% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.27% over the week and 2.01% over the month.

 F.N.B.
 Corporation (FNB) Analyst Forecasts